mzimbres/occase-app/README.md

 To create an app with another app id substitute all occurrencies of

-   $ grep -r occase.car.br
+   $ grep -r occase.car.de
    $ find . -name carway

-with the new the new id.
+with the new id.
 To change the name do it similar.

 App id and name
 ----------------------------------------------------------